-- The Krewe of NOMTOC parades February 9, 2013 on the New Orleans Westbank (Algeirs).
-The parade starts at 10:45 am at the intersection of Holiday Dr. and Fiesta St.
+- The Krewe of NOMTOC parade starts at the intersection of Holiday Dr. and Fiesta St.

 - It travels north on Holiday Dr. to General Meyer.
 At General Meyer, the parade takes a left and heads west to L B Landry Ave.

 - It travels south on L B Landry Ave. to Mardi Gras Blvd., where the parade takes a right and heads west towards Nunez St.

 - At Nunez St, the parade heads north to Lamarque St. There the parade takes a left.

 - At Teche St., the parade takes another right and heads north to Newton St.

 - On Newton St. the parade heads east to its conclusion at the intersection of General Meyer Ave. and Shirley Dr.

 Founded in 1951, the Krewe of NOMTOC (New Orleans Most Talked Of Club) began parading on the Westbank (Orleans Parish) in 1970.